Bradford (Park Avenue)

 A fashionable monogram appeared on the club's stationary in the early 1960s but this was not worn on the team shirts.
-During the 1965-66 season, the Bradford coat of arms was worn on a white patch on Bradford's green change shirts while the white home strip featured only the mongramme.
+During the 1965-66 season, the Bradford coat of arms was worn on a white patch on Bradford's green change shirts.

 The remarkable goal scoring ability of Kevin Hector kept the club afloat briefly but when he left to join Derby County in 1966, everything fell apart.
 In 1970 the club faced re-election for the fourth consecutive occasion and were duly voted out of the League, replaced by Cambridge United.

 Bradford joined the Northern Premier League, wearing an all white kit, which was replaced in 1972 by a red and white outfit.
 Why the club abandoned tradition is unexplained - perhaps they were seeking a break from the past or financial problems forced the management to buy the cheapest kits they could find as the club fought for survival.
 After being compelled to quit their traditional home, the club shared City's Valley Parade for a while but mounting debts and falling attendances proved too great a burden.
 On 3rd May 1974, Bradford resigned from the NPL and was formally wound up.